 - If the backdrop is at a considerable distance from the subject (shots are shot over a wide area).

 - If there are several plans (arches or corridors one after another) that will probably need individual lighting.

 - When it is necessary to show details or shape with dark background tones.

 - If the camera moves and shows parts of the background.

 - If the subject needs to be photographed from several different directions.

 - If objects need to be illuminated with separate beams of light, for example, each piece of furniture, instead of one light source flooding everything at once.

-- In a whimsical intricate scene where a single lamp cannot reach a number of areas of action.
+- In an intricate, whimsical scene where a single lamp cannot reach several areas of action.

 - When you need a significant depth of field (when the lens is heavily apertured).